Sustainability in action - an ode to the consumer

 Apart from the general rules and guidelines that hopefully most of us are aware of by now (don't use single-use plastic, consume meat consciously and little, only buy fruit and vegetables in season, recycle & upcycle, etc.), we can do the things we buy, attribute more value again.
 Likewise, we should make sure that as much of what we buy as possible is produced locally.

-For our ecological footprint, it is generally advisable to consume quality goods consciously and in small quantities that last a long time and are produced sustainably and locally.
-As consumers, we should intend to keep a piece of clothing or furniture for as long as possible.
-And if a dining table If we want it to be in our home for 50 years instead of 5 years, then it can certainly be a little more expensive and of higher quality to purchase.
+For our ecological footprint, it is generally advisable to consciously consume quality goods in small quantities that last a long time and are produced sustainably and locally.
+As consumers, we should have the intention of keeping a piece of clothing or furniture for as long as possible.
+And if a dining table is to stand in our home for 50 years instead of 5 years, then it can certainly be a little more expensive and of higher quality.

 Consuming sustainably also means that we only replace things when they are no longer functional or when we sell them (not throw them away) for a good reason.

-Tables made of marble and natural stone are a good example of long-lasting products and sustainable consumer goods because they have an almost unlimited lifespan - after all, we can still admire marble statues of Michelangelo and ornate marble furniture in the Vatican today.
+Tables made of marble and natural stone are a good example of durable products and sustainable consumer goods because they have an almost unlimited lifespan – after all, we can still admire marble statues by Michelangelo and artistic marble furniture in the Vatican today.

-Also our unique pieces from the re- and upcycled MAGNA glass ceramics, which is made from used glass and surplus glass, is a special one environmentally friendly and sustainable raw material, which is Cradle-to-Cradle certified.
+Our unique pieces made from re- and upcycled MAGNA glass ceramic , which is made from old glass and glass surplus, is a particularly environmentally friendly and sustainable raw material that is Cradle-to-Cradle certified.

 To what extent are the tables and furniture from MAGNA Atelier sustainable?